2020 Decorating trends – 20 stylish and growing trends for interior design

-Now that 2018 is here, I thought it would be helpful to share home decor trends for the new year.
+Now that we are well into 2020, I thought it would be helpful to share the latest home decor trends.
 It’s interesting because I’ve read a bunch of trend articles over the last few months, including the “color of the year” reports, and I have say, “What?
 What the heck?
 I’m not seeing those in real life.”

 Well that’s just not me.
 I look for stylish solutions that are practical – trends that last.
 I like styles that are up to date, but will also stand the test of time.
 And, I don’t want my customers to feel like they need to change everything in their whole home or room.
 It’s different when someone’s moving into a new home and they’re starting from scratch.
 But, my philosophy is to avoid the “color of the year” and instead go for shade you love and will last a decade…or even more.

 It’s really important to remember that there are certain features that are easy and inexpensive to change such as paint colors, floor stains (assuming you have solid hardwood and can refinish them), hardware for cabinets and light fixtures, area rugs, pillows, window treatments and other design accents.

 And, there are also items that are semi-permanent and rather challenging and expensive to change (e.g. tile floors, backsplashes, kitchen cabinets).
 So bear this in mind as you make choices that you may need to live with for 20-30+ years and may impact the selling price of your home later.